-- data required for POST requests.
+- data used only for POST requests.
 Data to post to the server.
-May be either string (to post raw data) or an object with keys and values (will be serialized as 'key1=value1&key2=value2&'); - auth optional.
+May be either a string (to post raw data) or an object with keys and values (will be serialized as 'key1=value1&key2=value2&'); - auth optional.
 Provides credentials for basic authentication.
 It is an object containing login and password: